SAVANNAH MONITOR Caresheet

 Always provide a nice sized water dish with fresh water.
 Your monitor will drink every day.
 Exo Terra bowls or Flukers rock dish are nice naturalistic non-porous water bowls.
 You might have to change the water everyday if your lizard defecates or kick bedding into it.
 Scrub the bowl at least once a week to keep bacteria slime from building up.
 Savannahs live in a somewhat dry area in the wild but they dig down and sleep in burrows with moisture.
 You want to recreate this by having deep bedding and misting it.
 So even when the top dries out the lower layers are moist.
 Another option is to provide a humid hide for your lizard.
 This is a hide with some wet moss or jungle mix inside.
 It's not easy to find a hide for a large savannah without making it yourself but our jumbo reptile hide box will work for quite awhile.

-Savannah Monitors are hunters and scavengers, eating insects, rodents, bird eggs, and other reptiles.
+Savannah Monitors are hunters and scavengers, eating insects, eggs and whatever they can find.
 Don't always feed them the same thing.
-Adults can be fed every other day.
-Young monitors are better fed every day.
-As far as to how much to feed, make sure your lizard has a little bit of a rounded belly after it has eaten.
+Adults can be fed every few days.
+Baby monitors are better fed every day.
+As far as to how much to feed, reptiles are not supposed to be fat.
+If your monitor is looking chubby you are feeding too much.
+You want a slim monitor but with no hip bones showing.
 When you are feeding bugs or other meat that is not a whole animal, you will need to supplement with calcium such as Zoo Med calcium with D3 or Repashy calcium plus

 You can feed in the cage or out.
 If inside the cage, do not hand feed your monitor.
 Rather, put the food on a plate or dish.
 You don't want your lizard associating your hand with food.

-Live bugs: crickets, dubia roaches, mealworms, hornworms, etc
+Live bugs: crickets, dubia roaches, mealworms, hornworms, grasshoppers, etc

 Canned insects, snails